Taking a short break…

 We’ve heard a lot on social media that many people are looking to board games to bring their family together as they self-isolate.
 More on that below, but if you’re one of these people then be assured that we’ve lots left in the warehouse.
-We’re hoping that you can get what you need; at the time of writing, Argos may be your best bet from the big online retailers.
+We’re hoping that you can get what you need.

 That said, we’re going to make changes to our social media activity for a bit.
 We’ve always tried to post silly and inconsequential stuff rather than anything overly salesy, but it sits ill with us as individuals to be putting out any form of commercial marketing message at a time like this.